 Let's take a look at some of the most common problems that cause VW check engine light to come on.

 A loose gas cap can trigger a Volkswagen engine light to turn on.
 Make sure you tighten the gas cap until you hear it click.
-If you read the codes still get a code for EVAP system leak, inspect or replace the gas cap.
+If you read the codes, still get a code for EVAP system leak, inspect or replace the gas cap.

 Sometimes the seal can crack and not seal the fuel tank properly.
-You can drive the vehicle and the light will reset after a few driving cycles.
+You can drive the vehicle, and the light will reset after a few driving cycles.
 Or use an OBD2 Scanner to reset the codes yourself.

 Worn spark plugs are another common problem that triggers VW check engine light to come on.
-Typically you should change your VW spark plugs at 90,000-mile mark.
-Volkswagen owners often forget to perform this maintenance and end up with CEL coming on around 120,000-mile mark.
+Typically you should change your VW spark plugs at the 90,000-mile mark.
+Volkswagen owners often forget to perform this maintenance and end up with CEL coming on around the 120,000-mile mark.

 Bad O2 sensors are another common reason VW check engine light comes on.
 The oxygen sensors on Volkswagen vehicles often fail in the 80,000 to the 100,000-mile range.

-Volkswagens are famous for ignition coils failing frequently in their four-cylinder 1.8 and 2.0T engines.
+Volkswagens are famous for ignition coils frequently failing in their four-cylinder 1.8 and 2.0T engines.
 In some cases, even a brand new ignition coil can malfunction or last less than 10,000 miles.

-When VW ignition coils fail the check engine light will flash on and off, the engine will shake plus you will have poor throttle response.
-When reading the codes with an OBD2 scanner you will get codes such as P0300, P0301, P0302.
+When VW ignition coils fail, the check engine light will flash on and off, the engine will shake, plus you will have poor throttle response.
+When reading the codes with an OBD2 scanner, you will get codes such as P0300, P0301, P0302.

 Coolant Temperature Sensor

-Volkswagen engine coolant temperature sensor can fail triggering check engine light to come on.
+Volkswagen engine coolant temperature sensor can fail, triggering check engine light to come on.
 Replacing the temperature sensor is a simple DIY fix that many VW owners can perform at home.